chainstack/docs/docs/tutorials/corda/no-ticket-scalping-cordapp.md

 1. Build and run a webserver that connects to your Corda node and interacts with the CorDapp.

 ::: tip Get the CorDapp without building
-If you want to just try out the CorDapp, you can <a href="https://github.com/chainstack/no-ticket-scalping-cordapp/releases/" rel="nofollow">download the latest contract and workflow versions</a> and skip this tutorial to the [Install the CorDapp](#install-the-cordapp) section.
+If you want to just try out the CorDapp, you can [download the latest contract and workflow versions](https://github.com/chainstack/no-ticket-scalping-cordapp/releases/) and skip this tutorial to the [Install the CorDapp](#install-the-cordapp) section.
 :::

 ## Overview

 This tutorial will guide you through building and deploying a [CorDapp](/blockchains/corda#cordapp) that immutably registers ticket distribution with ticket distributors.

-The ticket registration is done by running <a href="https://github.com/chainstack/no-ticket-scalping-cordapp" rel="nofollow">noScalpDapp</a> on [Corda nodes](/blockchains/corda#node).
+The ticket registration is done by running [noScalpDapp](https://github.com/chainstack/no-ticket-scalping-cordapp) on [Corda nodes](/blockchains/corda#node).

 What noScalpDapp does is it lets the nodes running it send each other mutually signed transactions with the event name and the number of tickets distributed.
 All verified by a [notary](/blockchains/corda#notary-service).